virgesmith/pico-crypto-key/README.md

 - a simplified build process
 - a python interface to the device.

-First, clone/fork this repo and run
+First, clone/fork this repo and install the package in development (editable) mode:

 ```sh
 pip install -e .